knoxxs/knoxxs.github.io/_posts/2015-05-24-garbage-collection.markdown

 tags: java programming "garbage collection"
 ---

 The Java virtual machine's heap stores all objects created by a running Java application.
 Garbage collection is the process of automatically freeing objects that are no longer referenced by the program.
+Many people think garbage collection collects and discards dead objects.
+In reality, Java garbage collection is doing the opposite!
+Live objects are tracked and everything else designated garbage.

 #### Benefits
 Garbage collection relieves you from the burden of freeing allocated memory.
 Knowing when to explicitly free allocated memory can be very tricky.
 Giving this job to the Java virtual machine has several advantages: